EBI-Metagenomics/biosiftr/README.md

 ## Installation

 This workflow was built using [Nextflow](https://www.nextflow.io/) and follows [nf-core](https://nf-co.re/) good practices.
-It is containerized, so users can use either Docker or Apptainer/Singularity to run the pipeline.
+It is containerised, so users can use either Docker or Apptainer/Singularity to run the pipeline.
 At the moment, it doesn't support Conda environments.

 The pipeline requires [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html#installation) and a container technology such as [Apptainer/Singularity](https://github.com/apptainer/singularity/blob/master/INSTALL.md) or [Docker](https://www.docker.com/).

 ### Required Reference Databases

-The first time you run the pipeline, it will download the required MGnify genomes catalog reference files and the human_phiX BWAMEM2 index.
+The first time you run the pipeline, it will download the required MGnify genomes catalogue reference files and the human_phiX BWAMEM2 index.
 If you select a different host for decontamination, you must provide the index yourself.

 Running the pipeline using bwamem2 is optional.
 If you want to run the pipeline with this option set the `--download_bwa true`.
 This database will occupy considerable storage in your system depending on the biome.

-In addition, instructions to generate the databases from custom catalogues can be found in the [shallowmapping paper's repository](https://github.com/EBI-Metagenomics/shallow_shotgun_paper/tree/main?tab=readme-ov-file#31-processing-custom-genome-catalogues).
+In addition, instructions to generate the databases from custom catalogues can be found in the [BioSIFTR paper's repository](https://github.com/EBI-Metagenomics/biosiftr_extended_methods?tab=readme-ov-file#31-processing-custom-genome-catalogues).

 ### Usage